 The UC Berkeley Engineering Admissions Process

 UC Berkeley is test free, meaning SAT and ACT scores are not considered at all.
-This places greater emphasis on grades, coursework strength, and how well students articulate their interests and experiences.

 Academic Preparation Matters

 Strong math and science preparation is essential for UC Berkeley engineering applicants.
-Competitive students typically complete the most rigorous coursework available at their high schools, including advanced math, physics, chemistry, and computer science when possible.

 UC Berkeley Engineering Competitiveness

 Students should approach Berkeley as a reach school, even with excellent credentials.
-Understanding UC Berkeley engineering competitiveness helps set realistic expectations and encourages balanced college lists.

 UC Berkeley Engineering for International Students

-UC Berkeley engineering for international students is especially competitive.
-International applicants are evaluated within a global pool of highly accomplished students, many with strong academic backgrounds and significant research experience.
+Applicants are evaluated in a global pool of highly accomplished students, many with strong academic backgrounds and research experience.

-International students should be mindful of major selection, academic preparation, and clarity of purpose in their application.
 Because Berkeley is test free, essays and coursework take on even greater importance.

 Choosing the Right Engineering Major

 One strategic element of how to get into UC Berkeley engineering is understanding major selection.
-While Berkeley does not encourage gaming the system, demand varies by program.

-Students should choose majors that genuinely align with their interests and preparation.
-Applying to engineering without a clear academic narrative often weakens an application rather than helping it.
+Applying without a clear academic narrative often weakens an application rather than helping it.

 Final Thoughts on Engineering at UC Berkeley

 UC Berkeley engineering programs offer extraordinary opportunities, but they are not easy to access.
-The UC Berkeley engineering admissions process rewards students who show depth, intellectual curiosity, and sustained commitment to engineering.

 For students who thrive in challenging academic environments and want to be at the center of innovation, UC Berkeley engineering can be an exceptional fit.
-The key is understanding the process early and applying with intention.

 FAQ on Engineering at UC Berkeley